Laser tracking hones in on dangerous space debris.

 Then, the researchers compared firing only the Graz laser and processing the single station round trip time of flight, and firing Graz but also incorporating multiple passive stations.
 “So with one shot we had two or more measurements,” Kirchner said.
 More measurements from different locations provided better orbit prediction.
 Using one passive station improved orbit predictions by a factor of ten.
 “Simple geometry helps with accuracy,” Kirchner said.

 Laser ranging activities are organized under the International Laser Ranging Service (ILRS), which provides global satellite and lunar laser ranging data.
-The teams’ derived data are archived at the Crustal Dynamics Data Information System, a NASA Distributed Active Archive Center and one of two data centers that support ILRS.
+The teams’ derived data are archived at the Crustal Dynamics Data Information System (CDDIS), a NASA Distributed Active Archive Center (DAAC) and one of two data centers that support ILRS.

 To move or not to move